MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 |4    |Value         |

-- **In step three, which is optional, we will add more rules to our filter**.
-Two rules are available on the entity level:
+- **In step three, which is optional, we will add more conditions to our filter**.
+We can combine our conditions in one of two ways:
-     ***AND*** and ***OR***.
-In the example below, we added to our first rule two additional rules.
-The middle row demonstrates the creation of an "AND" rule (this time with a string attribute), while the lower row demonstrates an "OR" rule (created for a time attribute):
+    - ***AND***: Under this option, both conditions must be met as part of the segmentation process.
+This option is most useful when you define two conditions for two different entities.
+    - ***OR***: Under this option, either one of the conditions need to be met as part of the segmentation process.
+This option is most useful when you define two conditions for the same entity as examplified below:

 > [!div class="mx-imgBorder"]
 > ![](media/customer-group-more-roles.png "Customer group with more roles")

-Note that as you add rules around more entities, **those entities are linked in a predefined manner**.
+Note that as you add conditions around more entities, **those entities are linked in a predefined manner**.
 As described in the Relationships section, **System Relationships** were created during the *Merge* phase and it's also possible that you created additional **Customized Relationships** through the *Relationships Screen*.
 As shown in the example below, based on the relationships that were created prior to segmentation, a specific path was created.

-That path dictates that as part of the rule definition, you can choose the operatior **All Records** for the *(Master) Customer* entity and the *Contact* entity, but not for the *Orders* entity:
+That path dictates that you can choose to include all the records for the (Master) **Customer** entitiy as well as for the **Contact** entity, but not for the **Orders** entity since this entity carries the highest level of granularity

 [segmentation 2]